alfiepoleon/kenya-news-scrapper/README.md

 pip install -r requirements.txt
 ```

+#### There are two ways to run this script
-7. Run __scrape_cli.py__ for cli version or...
+Run the cli version

 ```
-python scrape_cli.py
+python scheduler_script.py get_news_cli
 ```

+#### OR

-8. First scrape the news sources to create and fill up the database before running the flask version, then...
+First scrape the news sources to create and fill up the database before running the flask version

 ```
 python scheduler_script.py scrape_news
 ```
+then...

-9. Run app.py to start web server (you can check end points at app.py)
+Run app.py to start web server (you can check end points at app.py)

 ```
 python app.py